 '''

-java -jar hazelcast-mancenter-3.12.8.war 8080 hazelcast-mancenter
+java -jar hazelcast-management-center-4.0.war

 '''

-The above command starts the Hazelcast Management Center service on the port 8080 with the hazelcast-mancenter context path (http://localhost:8080/hazelcast-mancenter).
-Note that, the Hazelcast IMDG cluster members should know the URL of the hazelcast-mancenter application before they start.
-See the Connecting IMDG Members to Management Center chapter.
+The above command starts the Hazelcast Management Center service on the port 8080 with the root context path (http://localhost:8080).

+In Management Center 4.0, the default context path changed from hazelcast-mancenter to the root context path.